LaunchCodeEducation/technical-analyst-curriculum/content/Day-16/_index.md

 3. Technical Writing
 4. Logical Architecture

+## Logical Architecture Features
+1. Load Balancers Architecture (Web Front-End)
+2. Virtual Machines with Packer Images
+3. Chef Server Configuration
+4. CI/CD using Jenkins
+5. CI/CD using GitLab
+6. Firewall or DMZ Zones or VPC/VPN Access
+7. Database Redunancy
+8. Docker Production Server Deployment
+9. External Network Operating System Builds
+10. Intranet and Internet Access
+11. Role based access to Production, Developer, Testing Servers
+12. Load Balancers Architecture (Database) with one of the following
+    1. Google Firebase
+    2. MySQL
+    3. MongoDB

 ## Capstone: Website Architecture Design Logical Architecture
-Create a fictious company name and logo.
-Add the logo to the document that will be the technical application design.
+Create a fictious company name (and logo optionally).
+Add the logo or the first letter of the Company name to the document that will be the technical application design.
 Using [Draw.io](https://www.draw.io) or similar tool to design the following logical architecture for a website stored in AWS.
 Use icons for each compoent and remember the takeaways from the topics we covered on how to create a presentation.
 Add the locgial design to the document once you have completed architecture.
 Below are the components you design should include:

 **Logical Architecture Components**
 1. Web Server